-Older adults suffer from a high incidence of serious effects related to poisonings; the majority of these poisonings involve prescription and over-the-counter medicines, herbals, and vitamins.
-Most older adults do not consider a medicine mismanagement a "poisoning", however it is.
+Older adults suffer from a high incidence of more serious effects related to poisonings.
+The majority of these poisonings involve prescription and over-the-counter medicines, herbals, and vitamins.
+Most older adults do not think about taking too much medicine as a "poisoning" but it is.

 The Poison Center recommends practicing safe use of medicine, both prescription and over-the-counter (OTC), to avoid an unintentional poisoning.

 There are many other things that can and do poison seniors including cleaning products, plants, and more.

 Keep the number of the Poison Center, 1-800-222-1222, available in the event of an unintentional poison exposure.